Signs Of Morphine Abuse

 If you are concerned that someone close to you has a problem with Morphine abuse, here are some signs to look for:

 - Shallow breathing

-Morphine can be taken orally by tablet or syrup, but it is most commonly administered intravenously.
-A morphine injection induces a rush of euphoria followed by alternating states of wakefulness and drowsiness.
+Morphine use can be oral, transdermal, intravenous, or nasal.
+In particular, snorting or injecting Morphine induces a rush of euphoria followed by alternating states of wakefulness and drowsiness.

-The greatest danger of morphine abuse is overdose.
-As a potent central nervous system depressant, morphine slows breathing to the point of coma or even death.
+The greatest danger of Morphine abuse is overdose.
+As a potent central nervous system depressant, Morphine slows breathing to the point of coma, respiratory failure, or even death.

-Short-term side effects of morphine will vary based on how the drug was administered and how much was taken.
-Most of the effects of morphine start to take place within 15-60 minutes and may last for 4-6 hours.
+Short-term side effects of Morphine will vary based on how the drug was administered and how much was taken.
+Depending on the method of administration, most of the effects of Morphine start to take place within 15-60 minutes and may last for 4-6 hours.